wsc92/dotfiles/README.md

 ## Key Commands
 + working on the full list will have it built into system soon
-    + in the meantime look for keys.py in the .config/qtile folder
+    + in the meantime look for config file in the .config/hypr folder
 ### super key by default is the windows key
 + super + q = quit
 + super + w = change wallpaper (add more to wallpapers in home)